 Judge Dredd’s robot, Walter, is hidden among the pile of old robots, as a nice little Easter egg.
 R2-D2 can also be seen among the robots being torn apart for scrap.

 Kevin O’Neil’s art isn’t without its idiosyncrasies, though.
-For example in this panel, where Hammerstein’s dimensions are all wrong.
+We see his limitations for example in this panel, where Hammerstein’s dimensions are all wrong.
 The tall robot has been squished down to fit a landscape panel and looks like he is being reflected in a fun-house mirror.
 But the detail in the panel is at the same high level as usual.

 The story ends with Howard Quartz deciding to blow up a bunch of his robots and claim on the insurance.
-And, of course, Ro-Jaws and Hammerstein’s names are at the top of the list.
-This act of destruction, foreshadowed at the end of this installment will forever change the Ro-Busters strip, and will tell a long and moving story about robot emancipation as it does so.
+And, of course, Ro-Jaws and Hammerstein’s names are at the top of the list of robots to be exploded.
+This act of destruction, foreshadowed at the end of this installment, will forever change the Ro-Busters strip, and will tell a long and moving story about robot emancipation as it does so.
 I can’t wait.

 To end, just a reminder that the best way to support this blog is to buy one of my books.
 Simply go over to Amazon, or Kobo and get one.